 We are creatures who have an undeniable drive to explore the unknown.
 But, the national folklore does not support this quest.
 Instead, it presents us with the counterfeit of the Abrahamic religions (5).
 These are also known as Western organized religions, the mythologies of Christianity, Islam, and Judaism.

 There are many varieties within the Abrahamic religions.
-They all sell a version of the afterlife as a way of diverting us from exploring the unknown existential fear of death.
+They all sell a version of the afterlife to divert us from exploring the unknown existential fear of death.
 However, there is a more direct way to explore the unknown.
 We call this approach spiritual exploration using a variety of spiritual technologies.

 (6) Abrahamic Religions, Wikipedia